 Dakota Mountain Lodge Homeowners Association Acquires Waldorf Astoria Park City

 PARK CITY, Utah, Aug.
-3, 2020 /PRNewswire/ -- Dakota Mountain Lodging Homeowners Association has acquired the 159-guestrooms and suites Waldorf Astoria Park City in Park City, Utah, according to President of the home owner's association, Mark Boder.
+4, 2020 /PRNewswire/ -- Dakota Mountain Lodge Homeowners Association has acquired the 159-guestrooms and suites Waldorf Astoria Park City in Park City, Utah, according to President of the homeowners association, Mark Bober.
 Conveniently located at the Canyons Village base of Park City Resort, Utah's premier luxury resort by Hilton, encompasses newly renovated rooms and spacious suites, Powder restaurant and the award-winning Waldorf Astoria Spa as well as an expansive outdoor space with fire pits, a heated pool and Jacuzzis.

 "We are thrilled to continue to work with Hilton as they manage this beloved property that we call home, under the prestigious Waldorf Astoria flag," Bober said.